DevManu-de/doublist/README.md

 ## node_create()
 > 1. Argument is a void \*
-> 2. Argument is an integer.
-(Use this to determine the value of argument 1)
+> 2. Argument is an enum node_types.
+(Use this to determine the type of argument 1)
 >
 > Returns a pointer to a